srijayjk/TripAdvisor-MultiAgent/README.md

 Feel free to fork and contribute!
 Open an issue or PR with ideas for tools, destinations, or agent upgrades.

 ## 💡 Credits
-Developed by [Your Name], built with love for travel and open-source AI.
+Developed by Srijay Kolvekar, built with love for travel and open-source AI.